 Of important note, Seal Beach is also a city of artists.
 Seal Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Seal Beach’s character.

 Also of interest is that Seal Beach has more people living here who work in computers and math than 95% of the places in the US.

-Seal Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Seal Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.